cmantill/econt_sw/econt_sw/README.md

   cd cmantill/econt_sw/econt_sw/ # or to working directory with econt_sw
   ./bin/zmq-client -P 6678

-  # Start a terminal session (on the 14WH desktop):
+  # Start a terminal session (on the 14WH desktop) - run scripts:
-  # Run the testing script, e.g.:
-  cd scripts/
-  python3 align_links.py
+  # python3 align_links.py
   ```

 ### Running on tester setup: